When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Discover what CVC words are and how you can teach them.

-Before a child can read words, we teach them the alphabet.
-We begin by teaching them the names of the letters.
-Once they have mastered that, we teach the sounds the letters make.
-This is the phonetic alphabet.
+Before kids can tackle Harry Potter, they have to master the basics.
+We usually start by teaching them the alphabet, focusing on letter names.
+Once they have those down, we introduce the sounds those letters make.
+This is the foundation of the phonetic alphabet.

 Key Takeaways